jetty840/Sailfish-MightyBoardFirmware/docs/replicator_s3g_handling.markdown

-# S3G protocol (formerly RepRap Generation 3 Protocol Specification)
+# Replicator Handling of s3g commands

 ## Overview

 This document describes the way that the Replicator firmware handles s3g commands.
 Specifically what payload values are accepted, and how unaccepted values are handled.
-Commands that are accepted and processed in a way that is obvious from the s3g spec are not listed.
+We only list commands that have behaviors different than those described in the general s3g specification @  https://github.com/makerbot/s3g/blob/master/doc/s3g_protocol.markdown

+## Ignored Action Commands (return "success")
+There is no "Command not supported/recognized" packet response for Tool and Host Action commands.
+This is because action commands are placed in a queue and are not processed immediately.
+The bot returns a "Success"  code for Action commands as long as the buffer has space, and the bot is not printing from SD card.
+The following action commands are ignored by the replicator:

+### Host Action Commands

+### Tool Action Commands

+*01 - reset firmware
+*06 - Set motor speed
+*10 - Enable / disable motor
+*14 - Set servo 1 position
+*24 - Abort

+## Unhandled Query Commands (return "cmd unknown")

+*17 Get Motor Speed

 # Host Query Commands

 ## 00 - Get version: Query firmware for version information